Factorio-Access/Factorio-Access-Launcher/README.md

 Return all equipment and armor to inventory: CONTROL + SHIFT + G

-## Scanner Tool

-Scan for nearby entities: END

-Scan for entities in the direction you are facing: SHIFT + END

-Repeat scanned entry: HOME

-Navigate scanned entity list: PAGE UP and PAGE DOWN.
-Alternatively you can use UP ARROW and DOWN ARROW.

-Switch between different instances of the same entity: SHIFT + PAGE UP and SHIFT + PAGE DOWN.
-Alternatively you can use SHIFT + UP ARROW and SHIFT + DOWN ARROW.

-Change scanned category: CONTROL + PAGE UP and CONTROL + PAGE DOWN.
-Alternatively you can use CONTROL + UP ARROW and CONTROL + DOWN ARROW.

-Sort scan results by total counts: SHIFT + N

-Sort scan results by distance from current character location: N. If you change location, you need to press again.

-Move cursor to scanned target in cursor mode: CONTROL + HOME

 ## Fast Travel

 Open Fast Travel Menu: V